-The Swiss capital is a living proof of heritage combined with modern life.
+This city is living proof of heritage combined with modern life.
 Throughout Zürich, you can trace the medieval urban outline and the defined modern one.
-Zürich is not only the Swiss capital but also its largest city, located in the country’s northeast.
+It’s the largest city, located in the country’s northeast.
 The city is also Switzerland’s industrial, financial and cultural center, creating one of its most livable and cosmopolitan cities.

 During this journey, we will take a trip through the city’s diversities and innovative modernism.
 This journey starts at its urban composition and takes us from its central station to the beautiful landscape and the unparalleled Zurich architecture around the city.